fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 #### Device ServiceInfo
 This is the information that make the Owner aware of the supported Owner ServiceInfo modules along with other information that aids in proper configuration of the Device.
 The module needs to determine in advance how many Device ServiceInfo key-value pairs it needs to send to the Owner Service.

 The Device initally sends the 'devmod' module in the first round.
 Other module is sent to the Owner in subsequent rounds.
-As mentioned previously, only one Device ServiceInfo module is supported currently, i.e, `devmod` module, which is configured statically in `app_initialize()`.
-All but one parameters are configured in the same method, except Device ServiceInfo Key `devmod:modules` that is configured in `fdo_serviceinfo_modules_list_write()`.
+As mentioned previously, only one Device ServiceInfo module is supported currently, i.e, `devmod` module, which is configured statically in `add_module_devmod()`.
+All but one parameters are configured in the same method, except Device ServiceInfo Key `devmod:modules` that is partially configured here, and in `fdo_serviceinfo_modules_list_write()`.
 The total number of supported Owner ServiceInfo modules and their names must be updated in the above mentioned methods.
 Support for handling multiple Device ServiceInfo modules will be added in future releases.

-Note that Device ServiceInfo is one way – from device to Owner Server.
+Note that Device ServiceInfo is one way for now – from device to Owner Server.
 The Owner Server cannot respond to any Device ServiceInfo message during this phase.

 #### Owner ServiceInfo
 Owner ServiceInfo follows Device ServiceInfo.
 Unlike Device ServiceInfo, neither the SDK nor the module can determine in advance how many Owner ServiceInfo key-values they are going to receive.
 On receiving an Owner ServiceInfo, the SDK locates the module and invokes its callback with the `FDO_SI_SET_OSI` type.

 The Owner is supposed to send module activation message, that is it sends `active` key with value `true` for a particular module, prior to sending the Owner ServiceInfo for that module.
 When the SDK receives the same, it activates that particular module and passes on the subsequent ServiceInfo key-values to that module.
-If the SDK receives ServiceInfo for a module that is, either not supported, or, is not currently active, it returns without throwing any error, without invoking the callback method.
+If the SDK receives ServiceInfo for a module that is not currently active, it returns without throwing any error, without invoking the callback method.
+If the SDK receives ServiceInfo for a module that is not supported, it keeps on adding the received module name 'modname' to an internal list, and responds with [modname:active, false] for each unsupported module names encountered so far, when the Owner sends TO2.OwnerServiceInfo.isMore as false.
 Optionally, the Owner Server could send a deactivation message to a module, that is it sends `active` key with value `false` for a particular module if it is not planning to use the module.

 Received key-values are passed to the module in the `module_message` and `fdor` callback parameter fields.
 The internal buffer of `fdor` contains the entire message as received in TO2.OwnerServiceInfo (Type 69) with the current position set to the received Owner ServiceInfo value (ServiceInfoVal), while the Owner ServiceInfo key (ServiceInfoKey) is provided in module_message.
 The module must read the value from `fdor_t`, process it as per the key, and advance the `fdor_t` internal buffer to the next valid CBOR entry (currently being done internally in few methods).
 The module must treat the received `fdor_t` as a read-only structure, and must never modify it, excpet advancing to the next CBOR entry.
 It is assumed that the module knows how to interpret the value for a particular key based on the key.

 The module is expected to process the key-value pair and return a result indicating if the operation was successful or failed.
 The module may return `FDO_SI_CONTENT_ERROR` or `FDO_SI_INTERNAL_ERROR` to differentiate between invalid value contents or a module run-time error.
 This information is reported to the Owner Server.
 The module must return `FDO_SI_SUCCESS` on successful completion.

 Note that Owner ServiceInfo is one way – from Owner Server to the device.
-Apart from indicating failure, the device cannot respond to an Owner ServiceInfo message.
+Apart from indicating failure or returning a list of unsupported module names, the device cannot respond to an Owner ServiceInfo message, for now.

 #### Module Completion
 When all ServiceInfo rounds of all modules have completed successfully, the SDK calls each module’s callback with the `FDO_SI_END` type.
 All other callback parameters are `NULL`.
 Modules can commit configuration information at this point if not already done so.